-OverviewBen Lomond stands at 3195feet/974metres and is number 184 in the munro heights.
-Located within Loch Lomond and the Trossachs National Park and situated on the eastern shores of Loch lomond itself.
-Due to it's proximity to Glasgow, Ben Lomond is probably one of the busiest mountains in Scotland. translation of its name (Beacon Hill).
+OverviewBen Lomond stands at 3195feet/974metres and is peak number 184 in the Munro heights table.
+Located within Loch Lomond and the Trossachs National Park and situated on the eastern shores of Loch Lomond itself, the peak is the southern most Munro in Scotland.
+Due to it's proximity to Glasgow, Ben Lomond is probably one of the busiest mountains in Scotland.
+A fair weathered weekend can easily have in excess of 200 people scaling its bulky slopes.
+The translation of its name from Gaelic means Beacon Hill.

 Ben Lomond, Luss & The Trossachs